East Glamorgan General Hospital

-The East Glamorgan General Hospital (Ysbyty Cyffredinol Dwyrain Morgannwg) was a NHS hospital in Church Village near Pontypridd, Wales which operated 1938–1999.
+The East Glamorgan General Hospital (Ysbyty Cyffredinol Dwyrain Morgannwg) was an NHS hospital in Church Village near Pontypridd, Wales, which operated from 1938 to 1999.
 The site has been demolished and redeveloped for housing.

 History

 The hospital opened in Church Village in 1938.
-During the Second World War it was used by the Royal Air Force.
+During the Second World War, it was used by the Royal Air Force.
 Princess Diana opened the Children's centre there on 7 October 1992.
-After the Royal Glamorgan Hospital in Talbot Green, opened in November 1999, East Glamorgan General Hospital was demolished and the land used for housing.
+After the Royal Glamorgan Hospital in Talbot Green opened in November 1999, East Glamorgan General Hospital was demolished and the land used for housing.

 Efficiency

-By 31 December 1995, 76% of patients were assessed within five minutes of arrival at the hospital's accident and emergency department and over 90% of casualty patients were given a hospital bed within two hours of the decision time for admission.
+By 31 December 1995, 76% of patients were assessed within five minutes of arrival at the hospital's accident and emergency department, and over 90% of casualty patients were given a hospital bed within two hours of the decision time for admission.